-The Institute for Security Science and Technology is Imperial College London's hub for security research.
+The Institute for Security Science and Technology is Imperial College London's hub for security research, engagement and translation.

 The Institute was founded in 2008 as one of Imperial College's Global Challenge Institutes.
 Each Institute has been formed to promote interdisciplinary working to meet the greatest challenges faced by society, to become a focal point for multidisciplinary activities and an interface to stakeholders, and to formulate and apply new areas of knowledge and technology solutions as well as providing independent scientific advice.

 Geo-political uncertainties, climate change and changing cyber and physical attack methods give rise to a constantly evolving security landscape.
 We envisage, design and coordinate the application of science and technology to answer the grand security challenges raised.

 We coordinate interdisciplinary and trans-disciplinary research in security across Imperial College London.
 We further act as a security science, technology and innovation interface for academia, government and industry.

 - Provide academic thought leadership on security issues